MOST INTERESTING AND BEAUTIFUL PLACES IN NORTHERN IRELAND

 Affreca was the daughter of the King of the Isle of Man and married to John de Courcy when she moved to Ireland.

 Affreca founded the Abbey to give thanks for a safe landing after a perilous sea journey.
-When the Abbey was built, it was named Lugem Dei or the Yoke of God but over time, it became known as Grey Abbey due to the colour of the monk’s robes.
+When the Abbey was built, it was named Lugem Dei or the Yoke of God but over time, it became known as Grey Abbey due to the color of the monk’s robes.

 Grey Abbey was the first fully gothic style building in Ulster and it was virtually unchanged until the 15th century.
 When the reformation began in 1541, the abbey was partially destroyed by Sir Brian O’Neill.

 The estates surrounding the Abbey were granted to the Montgomery family in 1607 and the nave of the Abbey was re-roofed and used as a parish church until 1778.